 Butter biscuits were my childhood favorite.
 It was so addictive that I could keep eating them.
-These were regular biscuits along with Marie and cream cracker back home in Chennai.
+Butter biscuits were regular biscuits along with Marie and cream cracker back home in Chennai.
+You can find the recipe of cream crackers here.
 Dunking them in tea used to make it extra delicious.
 Though I never used to drink tea (I still don’t) but I always took some tea from my mum’s cup to dunk these biscuits.
-These biscuits are close to every Madras makkal (common people).
+Butter biscuits are close to every Madras makkal (common people).

-The biscuits are crispy, melt in mouth with delicious buttery taste.
-Every bite is nostalgic, takes me back in time.
+The butter biscuits are crispy, melt in mouth with delicious buttery taste.
+Every bite is nostalgic and takes me back in time.

 I have made two versions of this, one with whole wheat, the other with combination of whole wheat and Jowar flour.
 Both taste equally delicious and no less in taste than the original tea shop butter biscuits which are made with refined flour.

 Check out the other healthy favourite cookie recipes

 How to make Madras tea shop style butter biscuits

 - Cane sugar 50g (1/3 cup) check notes

 - Butter 100g (1/2 cup) at room temperature

 - Pure vanilla extract 1/2 teaspoon

 - Salt a pinch